achiwa912/daemonlord/README.md

      5 emily      G-PRI  10   13 OK           ^* south                           ^
      6 faun       G-MAG  10    7 OK           ^* south                           ^

 It shows the info of the front member Ab.
-You can change member shown with `j, k` keys.
+You can change the member shown with `j, k` keys.

     ^^^^^^^^^^|   emily            L  1 g-pri gnome                        |^^^^^^
     ^^^^^^^^^^|                                                            |^^^^^^